Robots produce semiconductors from silicon wafers

 With its historic leadership in manufacturing, R&D and technology, Washington is ideally suited to usher in a new age of semiconductor innovation.

-Synergies from the state’s technology sector – software, hardware, cloud computing, AI, blockchain, VR and quantum computing – are spurring new ideas across the spectrum of the semiconductor industry, from new products and processes to leading-edge research in promising new fields.
+Synergies from the state’s technology sector – software, hardware, cloud computing, AI, VR and quantum computing – are spurring new ideas across the spectrum of the semiconductor industry, from new products and processes to leading-edge research in promising new fields.

 The state’s semiconductor supply chain includes: